Owned by Oxford Logo

 Why

-Envisioned as a base where the Owned By Oxford team could ‘presence place’ in the community.
-The Oasis was a space that enabled interaction, exploration and experimentation.
+A base for the OBO team to ‘presence place’ in the community; enabling interaction, exploration and experimentation.

 How